 For more information on which version might be best for your school or community center, please contact our Program Coordinator, Melissa, at firstname.lastname@example.org.

 What will my child learn?

-Our curriculum has been compiled by experts such as physical education teachers, triathlon/swimming coaches, the Red Cross (swimming), Safe Routes to School (biking), the Wisconsin Bike Federation, and the UW School of Medicine and Public Health.
+Our curriculum has been compiled by experts such as physical education teachers, triathlon/swimming coaches, healthcare professionals, the Red Cross (swimming), Safe Routes to School (biking), and the Wisconsin Bike Federation.
 All lessons focus on safety first, as well as pace, endurance, hydration, skill development, and basic nutrition.

-We partner with our friends at UnityPoint Health – Meriter and Dean & St. Mary’s on our nutritional content and activities.
+We partner with our friends at UnityPoint Health – Meriter and SSM Healthcare on our nutritional content and activities.

 Our social/emotional topics are: